raspberrypilearning/sense-hat-advent-calendar/en/step_7.md

 ---
 title: Set the correct date and time on a Raspberry Pi
 ---
-If you are using a Raspberry Pi to complete this resource and you are not connected to the internet, you may need to set the correct date.
-Open a terminal and type the following command to set the date and time, replacing the values below with the current date and time.
+If you are using a Raspberry Pi to complete this resource and it is not connected to the internet, you may need to set the correct date.
+Open a terminal window and type the following command to set the date and time, replacing `'yyyy-mm-dd hh:mm:ss'` with the current date and time.

 ```
 sudo date --set 'yyyy-mm-dd hh:mm:ss'